1. Output information

 How we disseminate the data

-Household projections are available online, by local authority and region for 2001 to 2043 (for the 2018-based methodology).
-Previous sets of household projections for England are available from the MHCLG.
+Household projections are available online, by local authority and region from 2022 to 2047.
+Previous sets of household projections (2014-based and earlier) for England are available on the MHCLG website.

 Links from the release calendar make the release date and location of each new set of household projections clear.
-Household projections can be downloaded free of charge in Excel format.
+Household projections can be downloaded free of charge in Microsoft Excel format.
 A statistical bulletin accompanies each publication.
 The underlying data for the charts and tables in the bulletin can also be downloaded.
-Supporting documentation is also available on the household projections web page.
-A household projections analysis tool is also available, to help compare household projections data for local authorities.
+Supporting documentation is also available.
+A Household Projections Analysis Tool is also available, to help compare household projections data for local authorities.

 Most queries can be answered from the website datasets or supporting methods documents.
 Any additional enquires regarding the household projections can be made by emailing pop.info@ons.gov.uk.
 It may be possible to meet additional data requests, but these may be chargeable depending on the time required to produce the additional data requested.
 Metadata describing the limitations of the data for more detailed tables are provided with each individual request.

-Future revisions to the household projections may be required to reflect occasional or post-census revisions to the subnational population projections (SNPPs).
-This is in line with the Office for National Statistics (ONS) revision policy for population statistics.
+Future revisions to the household projections may be required to reflect occasional or post-census revisions to the subnational population projections.
+This is in line with the Office for National Statistics revision policy for population statistics.

 Useful links

-Subnational principal and variant population projections for England are available.
-Supporting documentation includes a methodology document and a Quality and Methodology Information (QMI) report.
+Subnational population projections for England include supporting documentation comprising a methodology document and a Quality and Methodology Information (QMI) report.

 Household projections for England, comparisons with other sources: 2001 to 2018 provides analysis comparing household projections with household estimates and other sources of households and planning data.